Yul Brynner: Relationships and marriages

 In 1959, Brynner fathered a daughter, Lark Brynner, with Frankie Tilden, who was 20 years old.
 Lark lived with her mother and Brynner supported her financially.
 His second wife, from 1960 to 1967, Doris Kleiner (1931–2025) was a Chilean model whom he married on the set during shooting of The Magnificent Seven in 1960.
 They had one child, Victoria Brynner (born November 1962), whose godmother was Audrey Hepburn.
 Belgian novelist and artist Monique Watteau was also romantically linked with Brynner, from 1961 to 1967.

 His third wife (1971–1981), Jacqueline Simone Thion de la Chaume (1932–2013), a French socialite, was the widow of Philippe de Croisset (son of French playwright Francis de Croisset and a publishing executive).
 Brynner and Jacqueline adopted two Vietnamese children: Mia (1974) and Melody (1975).
 The first house Brynner owned was the Manoir de Criquebœuf, a 16th-century manor house in northwestern France that Jacqueline and he purchased.
 His third marriage broke up, reportedly owing to his 1980 announcement that he would continue in the role of the King for another long tour and Broadway run, as well as his affairs with female fans and his neglect of his wife and children.

 On April 4, 1983, aged 62, Brynner married his fourth wife, Kathy Lee (born 1957), a 26-year-old ballerina from Ipoh, Malaysia, whom he had met in the London production of The King and I. They remained married for the last two years of his life.
-His longtime close friends Meredith A. Disney and her sons Charles Elias Disney and Daniel H. Disney attended Brynner and Lee's final performances of The King and I.